Istituto superiore regionale etnografico: Short story

 In 1978 the municipality of Nuoro ceded to ISRE the house of Grazia Deledda and the institute set up the Museo Deleddiano which was opened to the public in 1983.

+On July 20, 2023, the new "Museo della Ceramica" (Museum of Ceramics) was inaugurated within the premises of the historic Casa Chironi, donated to the institute by the Municipality of Nuoro.

 Functions and activities

 ISRE currently manages a range of public and private facilities, libraries and collections.